iossifovlab/gpf/userdocs/administration/working_with_pedigree_files.rst

     ped2ped.py example_families.ped \
     --ped-layout-mode generate -o example_family_standardized.ped

 The output ``example_family_standardized.ped`` file has two newly generated columns - `sampleId` and `layout`, which are used by the GPF system.

 The `ped2ped.py` tool can also process pedigree files with noncanonical column names.
-For such cases it has arguments that can be used to specify which column contains the family id / role / sex / etc. For example, see the case of the ``example_families_with_noncanonical_column_names.ped`` file:
+For such cases, it has arguments that can be used to specify which column contains the family id, role, status, sex, etc. For example, see the case of the ``example_families_with_noncanonical_column_names.ped`` file:

 .. code-block:: bash